 Layer 4 NAT mode requires Real Server return traffic to pass back via the load balancer.
-This is achieved by setting the Real Server's default gateway to be the load balancer.
-For an HA Pair, an additional floating IP address should be used to allow failover.
+This is achieved by setting each Real Server's default gateway to be the load balancer.
+For an HA Pair, a floating IP address should be used to allow the gateway to "float" (move) between appliances should a failover occur.

 Whilst NAT mode is fairly straight forward, a few points need to be considered.